 Legal Doesn’t Necessarily Mean Safe

-Although various agencies, including the CDC, FDA, AMA, and DEA, have been working diligently to effect change in the ways that physicians prescribe pain medications, Oxycontin remains highly prescribed as physicians try to best assess which patients require pain medication and which patients are drug seeking.
+Although various agencies, have been working diligently to effect change in the ways that physicians prescribe pain medications, Oxycontin remains highly prescribed as physicians try to best assess which patients require pain medication and which patients are drug seeking.
 Though many physicians, especially pain management specialists, have strict rules for patients who receive Oxycontin, and even though physicians, emergency room doctors, and other doctors who prescribe narcotic pain medications have continued to evaluate their prescribing practices in order to reduce the likelihood of abuse, the numbers associated with abuse and overdose from Oxycontin continue to be high.

 Narcotics in the United States represent an addiction epidemic, and when those narcotics come with a prescription label, as if to endorse the use of them, the issue becomes confusing both to the addict and to those who are concerned when certain behaviors and symptoms associated with the medicine arise.